ZakariaYousfi/htmx/notes.md

 # Hypermedia-driven applications (HDAs)
 A web application that uses hypermedia and hypermedia exchanges as its primary mechanism for communicating with a server.

+# An HTMX example
+the following is an HTMX code:
+< button hx-get="/contacts/1" hx-target="#contact-ui">
+                                                Fetch Contact
+    < button />
+it translates to: when this button is clicked, make a get request to /contacts/1 and if a response is sent back, replace the HTML element that has the id contact-ui with the HTML in the response.
+So, the reponse returned is not a JSON response like with other frameworks, but an HTML response.
+The button from the code earlier is exchanging hypermedia with the server, just like the anchor and form tag.
+HTMX added functionality to this button, so it is extending HTML as a hypermedia.
+In the previous code, the javascript usage wasn't explicit, but HTMX  uses javascript under the hood to extend HTML.

+# Last words on using HTMX vs reactive solutions
+if there is a lot of interactivity in a website, let's say a spreadsheet application, then HTMX might not be the perfect fit, because updating a single cell can incude a lot of changes in the sheet. whoever, if the spreadsheet application has a settings page, that would have a lot of interactivity and thus, using HTMX there would be fitting.
+If the page is a product page, then HTMX is fitting because most of the content is text and images, and there is no need for a lot of interactivity.
+It's all about the amount of interactivity versus the staticness of the page.
+So, it's better to use HTMX whenever it fits.
+A hybrid approach is always best.
+Why complicate things when a simple approach can do?